karrick/gosync/README.md

 When low-level atomic operations are used to implement these in Go code, without coordination from the scheduler, the results are less than optimal.
-Either the threads will spin in a loop trying to acquire the lock, commonly called a spinlock, or they will sleep for a brief moment in time and try the lock again.
+Either the threads will spin in a loop trying to acquire the lock, commonly called a spin-lock, or they will sleep for a brief moment in time and try the lock again.
 The problem with this approach is there is no way for our code to tell the scheduler which thread is runnable and which thread is blocked based on how our algorithm should work.
-The consumer thread will be given 50 milliseconds to CPU runtime, even when there are no elements in its queue to consume.
+The consumer thread will be given 50 milliseconds to CPU run-time, even when there are no elements in its queue to consume.
 Similarly the scheduler might schedule 50 milliseconds of CPU time for the producer while the queue is already full.
-In both of these circumstances, the scheduled thread cannot make forward process, and ends up blocking progress of the entire algorithm while it spinlocks waiting for algorithmic eligibility to run.
+In both of these circumstances, the scheduled thread cannot make forward process, and ends up blocking progress of the entire algorithm while it spin-locks waiting for algorithmic eligibility to run.
 Ironically, it is consuming the very CPU resources that could be used by its complementing thread to unblock it.
-The result is that performance degrades very rapidly in a high contension environment.
+The result is that performance degrades very rapidly in a high contention environment.

 In order to build concurrent algorithms that work properly, it is imperative to tell the scheduler when a given thread should not be